0b01001010/computly/README.md

 - TODO: Add `target=_blank` and `rel=external` to external links..
   There are two ways to do this: at runtime using `hooks.ts` but this adds a lot of overhead.
-  The other way is at build time, and this needs some research.
+  The other way is at build time, and this needs some research (A vite plugin maybe?).
 - TODO: Show language on top of `<pre>` block.
 - TODO: Dynamically add link before headers in README without the need to write `id` like Github.
 - TODO: Add service worker to support PWA.